Customization APIs

 Batch Response

-A successful response to a batch request includes the following elements:
+A successful response from the Batch Request method includes the following elements:

-• A JSON structure containing information about the status of the operation identified in the Batch Status Request.
+• A JSON structure with status information for the operation identified in the Batch Status Request

 Batch Response JSON

-The following code shows the JSON returned in the batch response:
+The following shows the JSON returned in the batch response:

 {